 July 3 Rodeo to feature Mounted Shooting

-Mandan Rodeo Days spectators will get an introduction to the fastest growing sport in the western world on July 3.
+Mandan Rodeo Days spectators again will get an introduction to the fastest growing sport in the western world on July 3.
 The North Dakota Mounted Shooting Association (NDMSA) will present a showcase of their athletes and horses between the bull riding and the fireworks display.

 Keith Benz of the NDMSA said the demonstration would feature pistols, shotguns and rifles with individuals completing two of the more than 60 stages, the official name for mounted shooting patterns.